moj-analytical-services/IntroRTraining/README.md

 # Introduction to R Training

 This is the repository for the Introduction to R training course, which aims to get participants up and running with using R on the MoJ's Analytical Platform.
-If you haven't yet used the Analytical Platform (AP), there is a prerequisite course that gives an [introduction to the Analytical Platform](https://github.com/moj-analytical-services/Intro_AP).
+If you haven't yet used the Analytical Platform (AP), there is a prerequisite course that gives an [introduction to using R on the Analytical Platform](https://github.com/moj-analytical-services/intro_using_r_on_ap).

 If you are taking this Introduction to R course you will find the following documents useful: